bytemare/slsa/README.md

-# SLSA Level 3 Release and Verification workflows
+# SLSA Level 3 Release and Verification Workflows

-Theses reusable workflow build and publish signed, reproducible release artifacts with SLSA Level 3 attestations, and enable you to verify them, including VSAs.
+These reusable workflows build and publish signed, reproducible release artifacts with SLSA Level 3 attestations, and provide a companion verifier (including VSA checks) that consumers can drop into their own CI.
-They also gather reproducibility evidence to ease adoption of currently being defined SLSA Level 4, once that level is formally published.
+They also gather reproducibility evidence to ease adoption of the upcoming SLSA Level 4 guidance once that level is formally published.
-A verification script is provided to validate the release artifacts, provenance, and reproducibility in `verify-release.sh`.
+The `verify-release.sh` helper drives the same verification policy locally or in automation.

 - 🔒 **SLSA Level 3 Compliance** - Hermetic, reproducible builds with non-falsifiable provenance
 - 🧭 **Level 4 Preparation** - Additional reproducibility materials to support an eventual Level 4 definition (no compliance claim yet)